randomappleboi/HP-EliteBook-840-G3-EFI-OpenCore-Hackintosh/README.md

  - You will have to modify you bios settings, please refer to [Dortania´s Guide](https://dortania.github.io/OpenCore-Install-Guide/config-laptop.plist/skylake.html#intel-bios-settings) for that.
  - You will also have to install macOS to a USB, refer to [this part of Dortania´s guide](https://dortania.github.io/OpenCore-Install-Guide/installer-guide/windows-install.html) for that.
  - When troubleshooting, refer to [Dortania´s troubleshooting section](https://dortania.github.io/OpenCore-Install-Guide/troubleshooting/troubleshooting.html) or to the [Hackintosh subreddit](https://reddit.com/r/hackintosh)
+ - Wifi doesn´t work and never will natively, you have to use ethernet for the installation, then download [Heliport](https://github.com/OpenIntelWireless/HeliPort/releases/tag/v1.5.0) and add it to the login applications.
+ - Tested on Sonoma 14.4.1.
+Will update you when I update.